 When Isn’t Tattoo Redness Normal?

 In the vast majority of instances, the redness within and around your tattoo will be nothing to worry about.
-However, it can sometimes the symptom of a more serious problem.
+However, it can sometimes be the symptom of a more serious problem.
 Issues that can cause unordinary redness include:

 Remember though – everyone is different, and everybody’s healing times will vary.

-Whilst this problem is not nearly as serious as an infection, it’s best to get your tattoo checked out by either your tattoo artist or a doctor if you believe your skin may be allergic to something that you have recently come into contact with.
+While this problem is not nearly as serious as an infection, it’s best to get your tattoo checked out by either your tattoo artist or a doctor if you believe your skin may be allergic to something that you have recently come into contact with.

 The skin around a new tattoo can be extremely sensitive, and there are many things that can irritate it and cause it to go red.

-Due to the extreme sensitivity around the area of your tattoo, any direct sun exposure can be very damaging to your brand new ink.
+Due to the extreme sensitivity around the area of your tattoo, any direct sun exposure can be very damaging to your brand-new ink.